willcrisis/adorable-avatars-cloud-functions/README.md

 * To test locally, run `npm run serve` or `yarn serve`
 * To deploy the function, run `firebase deploy`

-After deploying, the API will be available at `https://<firebase-functions-generated-url>/avatars/:size/:id`
+After deploying, the API will be available at `https://<firebase-functions-generated-url>/avatars/`.

+All [endpoints](https://github.com/adorableio/avatars-api-middleware#endpoints) from `avatars-api-middleware`  will be available.